“I feel terrible . . . in spurts.”

 I wish this were an isolated case history, but it’s not.
 I know her doctor means well.
 He is trained very well in pharmacology (the study of drugs).
 And that is what he will use.
-But in the end a treatment like this is what we call “chasing symptoms” and is meant to suppress the symptoms--but not get to the root cause of the problem.
+But in the end, a treatment like this is what we call “chasing symptoms” and is meant to suppress the symptoms—not get to the root cause of the problem.

-FMS and hypothyroidism have many symptoms in common: fatigue, aching, constipation, hair loss, cold hands and feet, “brain fog,” exhaustion, dry skin, weight problems, and inability to exercise without totally wiping the person out physically and mentally.
+Fibromyalgia and hypothyroidism have many symptoms in common: fatigue, aching, constipation, hair loss, cold hands and feet, “brain fog," exhaustion, dry skin, weight problems, inability to exercise without totally wiping the person out physically and mentally.

-This is a problem with hormones, not a lack of drugs.
+This was a problem with her hormones, not a lack of drugs.

 Dr. Robert Jones is the Clinical Director at the Utah Wellness Institute and Center for Hormone Therapy in Draper, Utah.
-Reach him at 801.576.1155, or utahwellnessinstitute.com.
+801.576.1155